Free Meal Programs

 Summer Food Meals

-Last Summer, more than 472,000 meals were served at over 230 locations in the Columbus area.
+Last Summer, more than 41,000 meals were served at over 62 locations in the Columbus area.
 These meals are served to anyone between the ages of 1-18.
 Meals are also available for anyone ages 18-21 who have been determined by a state or local public educational agency to be mentally or physically disabled and involved in an independent education program.
 Our (downloadable) Summer Food information can be found here: English, Spanish & Somali.

-2019 Summer Lunch Program Agency Application
+Parks Summer Lunch Program Site Application Link: https://forms.gle/tbFZoJFDHzrBVvFp9

 After School Meals